astampoulis/website-source/content/blog/makam-tutorial-01.md

 ```

 (Note the color-coding on the side of codeblocks of this post: blue blocks are things that will be sent
 to Makam, which become green after a successful run, and grey ones are skipped.
-Any esults from the Makam
+Any results from the Makam
 interpreter, or any errors, show up as annotations in each codeblock.)

-This choice has a wide-ranging implication on how computation in logic programming actually looks
+This choice has a wide-ranging implication on how computation in logic programming actually looks.
-like.
-In a functional language, at the point where a function is applied, its inputs are fully
+In a functional language, at the point where a function is applied, its inputs are fully known (or
-known (or at least fully knowable, in a call-by-need language), whereas outputs are fully unknown,
+at least fully knowable, in a call-by-need language), whereas outputs are fully unknown, to be
-to be determined through evaluation of the function.
-In a logic programming language, there is no
+determined through evaluation of the function.
+In a logic programming language, there is no need to
-need to explicitly separate inputs from outputs: both of them could only be partially known at the
+explicitly separate inputs from outputs: both of them could only be partially known at the point
-point where a "function" is applied, and unification will reconcile the known and unknown parts.
+where a "function" is applied, and unification will reconcile the known and unknown parts.
 So
 instead of functions we talk about *predicates*: these describe relations between terms, without
 explicitly designating some of them as inputs and some as outputs.
 What is an input and what is an
 output depends on the arguments that the predicates are called with.
 Here is an example of the